Are You Confused About Muscle Confusion?

 3. Weightlifting - any type of lifting including Olympic and powerlifting

-Each of these segments of movement are included in your CrossFit schedule, either on the same day as a variable workout or on alternating days, depending on your programming.
+Each of these segments of movement are included in your Functional Fitness schedule, either on the same day as a variable workout or on alternating days, depending on your programming.

 What is muscle confusion?

-CrossFit workouts incorporate a wide variety of movements.
-While some CrossFit newbies may see these workouts as seemingly “random” this is simply not the case.
+Functional Fitness workouts incorporate a wide variety of movements.
+While some Functional Fitness newbies may see these workouts as seemingly “random” this is simply not the case.

 The goal of the different combinations of exercises is to cause “maximum muscle confusion”.